 How do I claim?

 Tax credits are administered by HM Revenue & Customs.
 You can make a claim or report a change of circumstance by calling the helpline on 0345 300 3900 or textphone 0345 300 3909.
 Lines are open every day from 8.00 am to 8.00 pm.
-If you have not already applied for tax credits your claim can only be back-dated three months.
+If you have not already applied for tax credits your claim can only be back-dated one month.

 You can make a claim for Working Tax Credit providing you have accepted an offer of a job and that job is due to start within the next seven days.
 The work must be expected to last for at least four weeks from the time of making the claim.